Can Dogs Eat Turkey?

 It's the worst-case scenario for your holiday meal: you go outside to throw your majestic fowl on the smoker, just about to lay it over the hot coals, when suddenly—disaster strikes.
 The bird slips out of your hands, and the whole thing drops to the ground, covering your turkey in mud and debris.

-If you're wondering if you can chuck some of that ruined raw turkey to your pet as you start working on your backup bird (or ordering the takeout).
+You're probably wondering if you can chuck some of that ruined raw turkey to your pet as you start working on your backup bird (or ordering takeout).
 But raw turkey can be harmful for your dog.
-Wismer recommends dog parents don’t offer their canine companions raw or undercooked turkey, because it may contain salmonella bacteria, which can make them sick.
+Wismer recommends pet parents don't offer their dog raw or undercooked turkey, because it may contain salmonella bacteria, which can make them sick.